zackfrank/sudoku_solver/README.md

 ```

 ### Aspirations
+- Update Solver#fill_in method to be able to fill in a single cell if given coordinates
 - Evolve to solve harder sudokus with more complex analytical tactics
 - Create browser frontend
   - Interactive user interface